-"That might allow you to slow down a bit," he continues.
-"Of course it's natural to get nervous and then one tends to talk faster.
-Perhaps you could practice it a bit at home and focus on slowing the pace and not looking at your notes as much.
+"That might help you to slow down a bit," he continues.
+"Perhaps you could practice it a bit at home and focus on adjusting the language, slowing your pace and not looking at your notes as much.
 Have you tried practicing out loud to yourself at home?

 "Yes."